Electronic Library Resources: Going beyond our Library Buildings

 Besides the physical items found on our shelves (printed books and periodicals, CDs, DVDs, Videos, etc.) the library also gives access to electronic online information.

-The library subscribes to the following four databases:
+The library subscribes to the following five databases:

 Brief Information about the Subscription-based Databases

 EBSCO Academic Search Ultimate offers students an unprecedented collection of peer-reviewed, full-text journals, including many journals indexed in leading citation indexes.
 The combination of academic journals, magazines, periodicals, reports, books and videos meets the needs of scholars in virtually every discipline ranging from astronomy, anthropology, biomedicine, engineering, health, law and literacy to mathematics, pharmacology, women’s studies, zoology and more.

 EBSCOHost eBook Collection consists of around 3,300 e-books which can be read online.
 Note that at present the e-books available are general ones.
 In time study related e-books will start becoming available.

 Emerald is a global publisher linking research and practice.
 The MCAST library subscribes to journals in the fields of management and engineering.

 IEEE Xplore digital library is a powerful resource for discovery of and access to scientific and technical content published by the IEEE (Institute of Electrical and Electronics Engineers) and its publishing partners.
 It provides web access to more than four-million full-text documents from some of the world's most highly cited publications in electrical engineering, computer science and electronics, in the fields of: